-State Library of Queensland works together with Local Government to ensure all Queenslanders have access to a great public library service.
-Today there are more than 320 vibrant public libraries and Indigenous Knowledge Centres in Queensland.
+State Library of Queensland works together with local government to ensure all Queenslanders have access to a great public library service.
+Today there are more than 320 vibrant public libraries and Indigenous Knowledge Centres across Queensland.

-State Library distributes the public library grants to support collections, programs and services delivered by Local Government.
+State Library distributes the Public Library Grant and First 5 Forever funding to support collections, programs and services delivered by local government.

 State Library, together with the public library network, has developed a shared strategic vision: Realising our potential.
 This document frames our partnership and shapes priorities.

 State Library actively builds partnerships with government, corporate and philanthropic bodies to create opportunities for enhanced library services and programs.
 Collaborating to ensure Queensland communities are ready for the challenges of the future.

 Realising our potential: A vision for Queensland public libraries

 State Library recognises the diversity of Queensland public libraries as they progress in their journeys toward becoming fully realised 21st century libraries.
 Realising our potential: A vision for Queensland public libraries articulates the partnership between state and local government to enable a vibrant and dynamic network of public libraries and Indigenous Knowledge Centres.

 Public libraries connect